-Coming into hospital can be a daunting prospect.
-At the Spire Regency Hospital we aim to answer all your questions from you as a patient or from your family to make your stay as comfortable as possible.
+For many people, coming into hospital as an inpatient can be a daunting prospect.
+At Spire Roding Hospital we want to ensure that we answer your questions so that your stay with us is as comfortable as possible.

-Information that we give patients prior to admission is specific to each operation, treatment or investigation.
-We will also give you instructions on preparing for your stay and what to bring with you on the day of admission.
+Once you've booked your procedure, the information we give you prior to admission is specific to your operation, treatment or investigation.
+There will be instructions on preparing for your stay and what you need to bring with you on the day of your admission.

-Generally we ask that patients do not drink alcohol the day before admission and if they are a smoker, to stop smoking or cut down as much as possible, if having a general anaesthetic.
-We also ask that all nail varnish and gelish is removed from hands and feet before coming in for their procedure.
+Generally we ask that you do not drink alcohol the day before admission.
+If you are a smoker, we ask that you stop smoking or cut down as much as possible, especially if you are having a general anaesthetic.

 - All medication (in its original packaging) that you are taking

 - Slippers (closed toe and non-slip soles)

 - Books and/or magazines